MirandaC27/ArtificialAxonLabPipeline/README.md

 # Desktop version aren't working and you need to run this raw:
 things about running:
 You need a virtual environment.
-Make it with these: conda create -n NAME OF ENVIRONMENT HERE -c conda-forge python=3.10 pyimagej openjdk=11 maven opencv-python numpy scipy pandas pytest pytest-cov conda activate NAME OF ENVIRONMENT HERE
+Make it with these: conda create -n NAME OF ENVIRONMENT HERE -c conda-forge python=3.10 pyimagej openjdk=11 maven opencv numpy scipy pandas pytest pytest-cov conda activate NAME OF ENVIRONMENT HERE

 conda install -c conda-forge pyimagej=1.4.1 openjdk=11 maven